gar1t/gage-save/tests/lib-file-select.md

 - Type (text file, binary file, or directory)
 - Number of files previously selected by the rule

-`copytree` uses a copy handler, which provides an optional *select* specification.
+`copy_tree` uses a copy handler, which provides an optional *select* specification.
 The spec tells the handler whether or not to copy a file.
-It also tells `copytree` whether or not to scan the contents of a directory in the first place.
+It also tells `copy_tree` whether or not to scan the contents of a directory in the first place.

-Define a function that copies files from a source directory to a new destination using `copytree` and select rules.
+Define a function that copies files from a source directory to a new destination using `copy_tree` and select rules.
 The function prints the copied files.

     >>> def copy_src(src, select_rules, handler=None):
     ...     dest = make_temp_dir()
     ...     select = FileSelect(select_rules)
-    ...     copytree(src, dest, select, handler)
+    ...     copy_tree(src, dest, select, handler)
     ...     ls(dest)

 ### Basic file selection